 (Note: the two students will attend the above mentoring experiences together on the same date)

 PLUS both Scholarships include 2 year memberships to...

-We are gardeners, farmers, and first time producers of our own backyard fodder, who meet monthly to learn about living and growing sustainably in the Hunter Valley & surrounds.
-All members receive free entry to field days, one free workshop per year, our monthly newsletter & that good feeling that you're apart of positive change.
+We are gardeners, farmers, and first time producers of our own backyard fodder, who meet monthly to learn about living and growing sustainably in the Hunter Valley and surrounds.
+All members receive free entry to field days, one free workshop per year, our monthly newsletter and that good feeling that you're a part of positive change.